 NASA SCIENTIFIC VISUALIZATIONS

-Animation is the perfect medium for stories on space.
 Through scientific visualization, scientists can better pitch their missions and provide early concepts for how a spacecraft will conduct its science.
-While many payloads and spacecraft do include cameras, it’s not like we can easily capture the birth of a black hole or show how a planet’s magnetic field protect it from CMEs from the Sun.
-Through animation, I’ve hypothesized how the plumes of Europa might appear and what really happened during the Younger Dryas period on Earth, more than 10,000 years ago.
+While many payloads and spacecraft do include cameras, it’s not like we can capture the birth of a black hole or show how a planet’s magnetic field provides protection from the Sun.